 It is trivial at this point to state that the world is in crisis.
-The af_ter-effects of the most recent global financial crisis continue to have major implications for the lives of tens of millions of people around the world, just as they continue to inf_luence the fate of policymakers, political sys-tems, and corporate behavior.
+The aftereffects of the most recent global financial crisis continue to have major implications for the lives of tens of millions of people around the world, just as they continue to influence the fate of policymakers, political systems, and corporate behavior.
 Myriad other global crises—of democracy ...

 A world-renowned expert on minority politics, Will Kymlicka delves into a number of aspects of his field in this revealing and ultimately hopeful conversation with Raffaele Marchetti.
 The political theorist sees inequality, both social and economic, as one of the main problems fac-ing the modern world.
 He brief_ly traces the history of modern multi-culturalism and argues that progress, albeit fragile, has been made glob-...

 Transform How the Global Economy Works

 3. JOSEPH STIGLITZ: “We can have faster economic growth if we reduce inequality”

 The Nobel laureate and renowned economist Joseph Stiglitz has long been a critic of many aspects of mainstream economic theory and policy.
 Here he delves into the history and failures of modern macroeconomics, which, most recently, failed to either foresee or address effectively the global economic crisis.
 He argues that other areas of economics have ...

 4 HA-JOON CHANG: “If you make consistent, gradual changes, they can add up to something enormous”